In This Article

 "Many chronic health problems and inflammatory diseases are caused by a damaged microbiome where the good bacteria is overrun by the harmful bacteria and can't reinforce the gut walls, which results in increased intestinal permeability where bacteria and toxins leak through the intestines into the bloodstream triggering a system-wide immune response of inflammation that is a part of our body's natural healing cycle."

-Consuming probiotics regularly will reduce the risk of this happening.
+Consuming probiotics regularly may reduce the risk of this happening.
 "The concept is that if we have an unhealthy, unbalanced gut environment, toxins can be released into the bloodstream and cause inflammation throughout the body," Engelman adds.
 "This shift in gut flora and the subsequent inflammation can cause a flare-up in the skin of those who are predisposed to acne, eczema, or rosacea."

 Amy Shapiro, MS, RD, CDN, founder and director of Real Nutrition in NYC, discusses the effect probiotics have on immune system issues: "Probiotics compete with pathogenic microorganisms and produce chemicals that inactivate or kill pathogens," says Shapiro.
 "They help prevent immune-mediated diseases by improving the gut mucosal immune system.
 Overall, probiotics protect the body from infections and allow the body to maintain homeostasis."

 Probiotics Help With Your Skin's Immune System